metalll/ios-simple-voice-app-tutorial/README.md

 		- (IBAction)callUser:(id)sender;
 		@end

-Open **CallScreenViewController.m** add an instance variable for a call:
+Open **CallScreenViewController.m** and add an instance variable for a call:

 	id<SINCall> _call;